renemonroy/es6-scaffold/README.md

 The regular server proxies requests for static assets `/assets` to the assets server, which is a node server that uses the Webpack api.

-I’m not using React on backend widely because its server side performance is a bit slow.
-Even though, Isomorphic still happens for the initial layout by following a perceived performance approach rendering into views of [EJS](https://github.com/tj/ejs) template engine.

-More clearly, the app asumes that all views will be loaded on demand so it previews the main layout and updates it when ready.
+Server renders views into by using [EJS](https://github.com/tj/ejs) template engines.
+The app asumes that all views will be loaded on demand so it previews the main layout and updates it when ready.
 The lazy loading of files is done by using [bundle-loader](https://github.com/webpack/bundle-loader).

+> Isomorphic is not introduced until I do performance tests with React on backend (mainly because is synchronous).
+Also the fact to use 'bundle-loader' for lazy pages adds complexity for the backend rendering.

 No CSS pre-processor is used extensively yet to open the idea of using inline styles ([react-style](https://github.com/js-next/react-style)) like some Facebook, Flipboard and other web apps do.